-Our connection to Lafayette never ends.
-Some alumni remain actively linked to our College, while others seek meaningful ways to be involved.
-Our Alumni Association is dedicated to helping alumni connect with each other and with the College.
+Our connection to Lafayette never ends and the Alumni Association is dedicated to supporting alumni in fostering that bond with each other and with the College.